 - reduced professional efficacy.

 As an industry, we must be able to come together and start talking about mental health issues.
-That means that we need to believe people when they tell us about abuses that they have suffered.
+That means we need to believe people when they tell us about abuses they have suffered.
 Those of us who are fortunate enough to be in positions of authority and influence need to be willing to stand up, support our employees, and be their advocates.

 So, will you be the person who takes a moment and says, “We’re changing this for the better, and it starts with me”?